-- Liberation Rosary, Black Moses Rankins Liberation Rosary has been designed from the Africana perspective of Catholicism.
+- Liberation Rosary, Black Moses Rankins Liberation Rosary has been designed from an Africana perspective of Catholicism.
 As a Black Catholic, I believe it is very important for BLACK people to see ourselves in our GOD, our Savior (Jesus), and our Mother (Mary).
-Our communities are suffering at the hands of systems that question the value of Black Life.
-Inspired by Prayer and Works in James 3:14-16 and Ask, Seek, Knock in Matthew 7:7-12, I am inviting others to join me in prayer on the Anniversary (August 9) of Pope John Paul II’s Apology for the Roman Catholic Church’s involvement in the enslavement of the Africana Community.
+Our communities are suffering at the hands of systems that question the value of Black life.
+Inspired by “prayer and works” in James 3:14-16 and “ask, seek, knock” in Matthew 7:7-12, I am inviting others to join me in prayer on the anniversary (August 9) of Pope John Paul II’s apology for the Roman Catholic Church’s involvement in the enslavement of the Africana community.
 I am inviting other to pray this rosary with these intentions: (1) for the end of individual, institutional, and cultural racism within our church and country; and (2) for the strength and energy to be honest and take action as the body of Christ to address racism.

-- Disability Theology, Union Theological Seminary Disability Justice Caucus The Disability Theology breakout session will feature a presentation by and panel of seminarians with disabilities from Union Theological Seminary.
-Presenters will provide an introductory overview of disability theology, focusing on its connection to Catholic theology of embodiment, the counter-point it provides to a capitalist model of “work,” and its subsequent relevance to re-imagination of Catholic vocation.
-Panelists will then engage in a discussion about their personal connection to disability theology and will answer questions from attendees.
+- Disability Theology, Union Theological Seminary Disability Justice Caucus The Disability Theology breakout session will feature an interreligious panel of seminarians with disabilities from Union Theological Seminary.
+Panelists will provide an introductory overview of disability theology, touching on its connection to Catholic theology of embodiment, non-Catholic theologies, and focusing on the possibilities that it provides for the inclusion and (re)imagination of vocation for all.
+Panelists will speak from their personal, professional, and academic experience with disability theory and theology.
+Attendees will have an opportunity to ask the panelists questions; attendees with disabilities are particularly invited to bring their questions and experiences to the session.
 No prior experience with disability theory or theology needed.
-Session will be accessible to those with minimal academic experience with theology.
+Session will be accessible to those with minimal academic experience of theology.